TheDevilsWaffle/Playtesting/README.md

   </ul>
 I've done my best to streamline this process for you by providing all the links below, but do note:
   <h4>DigiPen Copyright Notice</h4>
   <p>You are not to distribute the games I've made available to <strong>ANYONE</strong>.
-These games are copyright of DigiPen and programmed using their proprietary Zero Engine.</p>
+These games are copyright of DigiPen and programmed using their proprietary Zero Engine.
+Basically, you can play these games on your own, but do not share these games or attempt to sell them (but honestly, why would you?).</p>
 </p>